Plant Chat: Thomas Denning

 How many plants would you say you have?
 The amount of plants in my apartment never decreases.
 It’s a slow process of addition (and borderline hoarding).
 At last count, there were about 120 plants, give or take a few.

-I know its like picking a favourite child, but what are your 3 favourites and why?
+I know it’s like picking a favourite child, but what are your 3 favourites and why?
 It’s so hard picking even a top three, but I have always had a fascination with anything weird looking with an interesting structure.

 Huperzia squarrosum and tassel ferns in general are favourites.
 They have such a wild growth habit once established and there are some great native species here in Australia.